 Do you know of any traditional fitness technique that allows you to maximize the time/work ratio?
 Or that offers you the possibility of exercising multiple zones at the same time?

 Electro-stimulation has proven to be a perfect ally to obtain results in less time.
 This does not mean that it is a miracle technique with which to get your body in shape without doing anything.
 Like any machine, it needs voluntary action for its effects to be reinforced and for the best results to be obtained.

 Electrostimulation helps to physically condition, increase strength and tone muscles.
 Although it is also true that it is always better to do it combined with voluntary exercises.

-With the work carried out on the buttocks with electrostimulation, it is possible to increase muscle mass in the buttocks, improving the toning of the area.
+With the work carried out on the glutes with electrostimulation, it is possible to increase muscle mass in the glutes, improving the toning of the area.